La Jolla's bluffside 'secret swing' is no more - NewsBreak

 Representatives of the city of San Diego could not immediately be reached for comment this week about the removal and whether the city was involved.

-City spokesman Anthony Santacroce said earlier this year that the tree with the swing is "not on the trail but downslope from the trail. ...
-The [city] Transportation Department doesn’t maintain trees on this rocky slope."
+City spokesperson Anthony Santacroce said earlier this year that the tree with the swing is "not on the trail but downslope from the trail. ...
+The (city) Transportation Department doesn’t maintain trees on this rocky slope."

 The swing, installed by trail-goers and not sanctioned by the city, was not accessed by any formal walkway or path.